miguelj-neves/miguelj-neves.github.io/content/about.md

 {{< figure class="avatar" src="/photo_square.jpg" alt="profile picture">}}

 I am a PhD candidate of geophysics at the Georgia Institute of Technology where I study Seismology.

 My work focuses on earthquake detection to swiftly analyze years of data and improve earthquake catalogs to get a better understanding of earthquake physics.
 I use this new data to gain insights on earthquake nucleation, aftershock propagation and earthquake interactions in both interplate and intraplate regions.

-I am also interested in "unusual" signals such as tremor and what they can reveal about "regular" earthquakes.
+I am also interested in studying "unusual" signals such as tremor and what they can reveal about "regular" earthquakes.

 ## Research Projects